Recommendations will be updated as our response to the COVID-19 pandemic continues to evolve.

 - Monitor staff absenteeism and have a roster of trained back-up staff.

-Recommendations for campers, program participants, visitors, or staff who become sick
+Recommendations for youth program participants, visitors, or staff who become sick

-- Work with camp directors, administrators, nurses and other healthcare providers to identify an isolation room or area to separate anyone who exhibits COVID-like symptoms.
-Nurses and other healthcare providers should use standard and transmission-based precautions when care for sick people.
+- Work with youth program directors, administrators, nurses and other health care providers to identify an isolation room or area to separate anyone who exhibits COVID-like symptoms.
+Nurses and other health care providers should use standard and transmission-based precautions when caring for sick people.

 - If a child becomes ill while at the facility: